lestece/BIM-Dance-Studio/README.md

 - #### HEADER

 The header appears at the top of all of the website pages and stays consistent and responsive across all of them.
-It features an absolute positioning so that it stands on top of the hero sections and has a transparent background for the hero images to come trough.
+It features an absolute positioning so that it stands on top of the hero sections and has a transparent background for the hero images to come through.
 It is a flex container and flexbox properties have been used to achieve the different displays based on screen size.

 ![Desktop header](docs/README-images/header.png)

 On large screen sizes the logo is positioned on the left of the header, while the navigation bar is on the right.

 ![Tablet header](docs/README-images/tablet-header.png)

 On tablets views the header is displayed in two different rows, with the logo at the top and the nav bar below it (flex direction changed to column).

 ![Smartphone header](docs/README-images/smartphone-header.png) ![Smartphone header active](docs/README-images/smartphone-header-active.png)

 In smaller screen sizes the header goes back to display the logo on the left, with the difference that now the navigation bar has been replaced by an hamburger menu.
-The header is also now positioned fixed so that if the user doesn't close the hamburger menu and keeps scrolling the page, there's no breakage since the hamburger menu opens in a fixed window.
+The header is also positioned fixed now, so that if the user doesn't close the hamburger menu and keeps scrolling the page, there's no breakage between header and opened hamburger menu.

 The hamburger menu has been inspired by [this tutorial](https://dev.to/devggaurav/let-s-build-a-responsive-navbar-and-hamburger-menu-using-html-css-and-javascript-4gci) on the __Dev Community__.